 In particular, the President should:

 The role of the Vice President is to shadow the President in providing leadership and responsibility for the organisation and the Committee and to step into the President’s roles where needed.
 It is often considered that the Vice President will succeed the President and that this role is in preparation.

 As a not-for-profit incorporated association, the financial assets of the Club belong to the Members.
 The National Treasurer’s role is to ensure the effective management of the Members’ funds.

-The role of National Treasurer is to record all transactions in an efficient and effective manner and to provide information to the National Committee on the transactions made and financial assets employed.
+The role of the National Treasurer is to record all transactions efficiently and effectively and to provide information to the National Committee on the transactions made and financial assets employed.

 The National Committee will make decisions consistent with the purposes of the Association.
 The National Treasurer will ensure that such decisions do not expose the Association to undue financial risk.

 The National Treasurer will prepare budgets to assist the National Committee in planning the activities of the Association and will report progress against those budgets.